What Is a DXA Scan?

-A DXA scan is a non-invasive test that usually lasts between 10 and 30 minutes.
-DXA scans require you to lie very still for the duration of the scan, in order to produce clear, crisp images.
+A DXA scan takes between 10 and 30 minutes.
+You must lie very still during the scan to get clear, crisp images.

 Before the test begins, be sure to:

-A board-certified radiologist studies your scans and reports the results to your doctor.
-Then, your scans are delivered to your doctor via our state-of-the-art computer system.
+A radiologist studies your scans and reports the results to your doctor.
+We'll send the digital images to your doctor via our state-of-the-art computer system.

-The results of your DXA scan will be interpreted in the form of two scores: T score and Z score.
+The results of your DXA scan have two scores: T score and Z score.

-T score: This number shows the amount of bone you have, compared to a young adult of the same gender with peak bone mass.
-It's used to estimate your risk of developing a fracture.
+T score shows the amount of bone you have compared to a young adult of the same gender with peak bone mass.
+It also assesses your risk of bone fractures.

-Z score: This number reflects the amount of bone you have, compared to other people in your age group and of the same size and gender.
+Z score shows the amount of bone you have compared to others of the same size and gender in your age group.

-If your Z score is unusually high or low, it may indicate a need for further medical tests.
+If your Z score is unusually high or low, you may need more tests to rule out other health issues.